ten-protocol/go-ten/design/Events_design.md

 For each block submission response, the host extracts the encrypted logs for that subscription ID, and forwards them on to the corresponding Geth `rpc.Subscription`.

+#### Logs snapshots

+For log snapshot requests, it is again forwarded blindly to the enclave, with the host unable to learn anything about the request or response.

 ### Obscuro encrypted RPC client

-Due to their sensitive nature, logs subscription requests and responses must pass through the encrypted RPC client.
+Due to their sensitive nature, logs requests and log subscriptions must pass through the encrypted RPC client.

+#### Logs subscriptions

 The encrypted RPC client only handles logs subscriptions via the `eth_subscribe` and `eth_unsubscribe` APIs (see [here](https://ethereum.org/en/developers/tutorials/using-websockets/#eth-subscribe)).
 A consequence of this is that